xiix0/scam/README.md

-My only love sprung from my only hate!
-Too early seen unknown, and known too late!
+Hell is empty and all the devils are here.
-		-- William Shakespeare, "Romeo and Juliet"
+		-- Wm.
+Shakespeare, "The Tempest"